AdebsAlert/gitt/README.md

 ## Installation Steps

-1. Install the module globally with `npm install -g gitt`
+1. Install the module globally with `npm install -g gitt-push`
 2. Run `gitt` in your project to get started with pushing your local code to Github